Featured image

 ASEZ Earth Day Cleanup and Graffiti Removal at Lehman College

 The event focused on four key areas: environmental restoration, community engagement, crime prevention, and educational outreach.
 Volunteers worked together to clean up local streets, picking up litter and removing graffiti.
 These actions helped create a healthier environment, making the area more pleasant for everyone.
 By focusing on cleaning up public spaces, participants not only improved the neighborhood’s appearance but also helped reduce crime by addressing signs of neglect.
 This approach supports the idea that taking care of our environment can lead to safer, stronger communities.
-Additionally, the event encouraged a sense of responsibility among participants, showing the importance of being active in their community and teaching others about the value of keeping their surroundings clean.
+Additionally, the event encouraged responsibility, showing participants the importance of community involvement and teaching others to keep areas clean.

 Turning Earth Day Into Action for a Better Neighborhood